-a) Why the matter was considered to be one of most significance in our audit of the financial statements for the year ended 31 December 2021
+a) Why the matter was considered to be one of most significance in our audit of the financial statements for the year ended 31 December 2022

-The Company's primary activity is acting as a financing intermediary for luteCredit Europe AS (Estonia) (the "parent company").
-The loans granted to the parent entity represent the single largest category of assets on the Company's statement of financial position as at 31 December 2021.
+The Company's primary activity is to act as a financing intermediary for luteCredit Europe AS (Estonia) (the "parent company").
+The loans granted to the parent company represent the single largest category of assets on the Company's statement of financial position as at 31 December 2022.

-The gross amounts of loans and interest receivable from the parent company as at 31 December 2021 amount to EUR 110 669 thousand and EUR 6 366 thousand respectively; impairment allowances on loans and interest receivable recognised amount to EUR 286 thousand and EUR 17 thousand respectively in the statement of profit and loss and other comprehensive income for the year ending 2021; total impairment allowances for loan and interest receivable amount to EUR 478 thousand and EUR 28 thousand respectively as at 31 December 2021
+The gross amounts of loans and interest receivable from the parent company as at 31 December 2022 amount to EUR 116 210 thousand and EUR 10 682 thousand respectively; impairment allowances on loans and interest receivable recognised amount to EUR 24 thousand and EUR 19 thousand, respectively, in the statement of profit and loss and other comprehensive income for the year ending 2022; total impairment allowances for loan and interest receivable amount to EUR 502 thousand and EUR 46 thousand, respectively, as at 31 December 2022.

-Loans and interest receivable, collectively ("exposures"), represent approximately 94% of the Company's total assets as at 31 December 2021.
+Loans and interest receivable, collectively ("exposures"), represent approximately 100% of the Company's total assets as at 31 December 2022.
 Related impairment allowances represent the Board of Managers' best estimate of the expected credit losses associated with those exposures at the reporting date.

-In addition to the significant size of the caption outlined above, we have assessed this area to be a key audit matter as the ECL provisioning involves significant judgement in determining the appropriate methodology, and in selecting and estimating the underlying assumptions to be applied.
+In addition to the significant size of the caption, we have assessed this area to be a key audit matter as the ECL provisioning involves significant judgement in determining the appropriate methodology, and in selecting and estimating the underlying assumptions to be applied.
 The ECL is sensitive to the assumptions such as Probability of Default ("PD"), Loss Given Default ("LGD) and Exposure of Default ("EAD") and a change in the assumptions may have a material impact on the valuation of Loan receivables.

-We refer to Note 11 Loan receivables and Note 4 "Summary of significant accounting policies" of the financial statements.
+We refer to Note 11 "Loan receivables" and Note 4 "Summary of significant accounting policies" of the financial statements.